papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

         ![Create Pool Fields](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-3.webp)

-After signing and submitting the transaction, the liquidity pool will be created.
-To verify the pool’s creation, check the **Explorer** section on the Polkadot.Js App interface and ensure that the **PoolCreated** event has been emitted.
+Signing and submitting the transaction triggers the creation of the liquidity pool.
+To verify the new pool's creation, check the **Explorer** section on the Polkadot.Js App interface and ensure that the **`PoolCreated`** event was emitted.

 ![Pool Created Event](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-4.webp)